cpske/ISP/introduction/index.md

 * Python 3.6 or newer, 3.7 preferred
 * Java JDK 8 or 11
 * Good text editor (something better than Notepad).
 IDE is OK, but slow for editing a single file.
 * Git command line client.
-Git GUI is also useful (most IDEs include it)
+Git tool built into your IDE is also useful and requires less typing.

 ### Why a Team Software Project?